Y3llow45/Steganography/README.md

 1. Hide and extract sensitive information from images
 2. Modern and intuitive GUI for an enhanced user experience
 3. CLI for advanced users and automation
-4. Supports popular image format .PNG
+4. Supports popular image format .png
+5. Customizable gui with style.css

 ## Applications
 1. **Digital watermarking**: Steganography can be used to embed a digital watermark within an image or video, allowing copyright owners to **protect their intellectual property from unauthorized use or distribution**.